vjayaman/Metrics-CGM-ECC/README.md

 3. Open **Metrics-CGM-ECC/form.html** in a browser, then fill with inputs corresponding to your input files
 	* Download the resulting text file, and move it to the *inputs/* directory

-4. Navigate to the *Metrics-CGM-ECC/* directory in a terminal window
+4. Navigate to the *Metrics-CGM-ECC/* directory in a terminal window.
+Alternatively, the scripts can be run individually in RStudio.

 5. Run **environment_setup.R**, to install the required R packages and check that they can be loaded.